browserengineering/book/book/styles.md

 ```

 Since the page's stylesheets come *after* browser style, user styles
-take priority over the browser style sheet.^[In reality this is
+take priority over the browser style sheet.^[They do that in real
-handled by browser styles having a lower score than user styles in the
+browsers too, but real browsers accomplish this goal by fiddling with
-cascade order, but our browser style sheet only has tag selectors in
+priorities.
+Our browser style sheet only has tag selectors in it, so
-it, so every rule already has the lowest possible score.]
-With the
+just putting them first works well enough.]
+With the rules loaded, we
-rules loaded, we need only sort and apply them and then do layout:
+need only sort and apply them and then do layout:

 ``` {.python indent=4}
 def load(self, url):